Do your gums bleed when you brush or floss your teeth?

 Treating Gum Disease at Morris County Dental Associates

 Scaling and root planing, flap surgery, and bone grafting are all surgical and non-surgical solutions that can help reverse the damage done by gum disease.
 Dr. Goldberg may refer you to a specialist for these treatments.
 Topical or oral antibiotics can also be used to help eliminate bacteria that cause infection.
-Scaling using a laser or ultrasonic device also removes bacteria and tartar from the mouth, while root planing helps to remove bacteria causing inflammation by smoothing out tooth roots.

 Surgical treatments for periodontitis include pocket reduction or flap surgery, bone grafting, and tissue regeneration.
 Flap surgery exposes roots for more effective scaling and planing by lifting back gum tissue.
 Bone grafting is needed when gums recede as a result of gum disease.
 This procedure holds the affected tooth in place and can promote regrowth.